 - 5. Select the TabItem node that has been added. - 6.
-Select the Properties tab of the Layout Editor. - 7.
-Select the Text property and enter Relative Positioning Layout to specify the name of the new tab, as shown in the screenshot below. - 8.
-Click Save on the toolbar of the Layout Editor to save changes to the current customization project.
+Select the Layout Properties tab of the Screen Editor. - 7.
+Select the Text property and enter Relative Positioning Layout to specify the name of the new tab. - 8.
+Click Save on the toolbar of the Screen Editor to save changes to the current customization project.